What is two-factor authentication?

 When must I enroll by?

-- Right now, we are inviting you to enroll at your convenience.
+- Employees and faculty are already required to use Duo.
+We are currently inviting students to enroll at their convenience.
 However, since even one unprotected account constitutes a risk, we will be requiring two-factor authentication be set up on all accounts.
-This date will be determined at a department or group level and communicated accordingly.
+This date will be announced at a later date.

 Does everyone have to enroll?